Sergeant Arnold Loosemore (1896 - 1924)

 8. Ernest Loosemore - 10th September 1898 - 1955

-He was posted to the Yorkshire and Lancaster Regiment and after initial training he was sent to Suvla Bay and the Dardanelles for the ill fated operation that is now known as Gallipoli.
-Arnold was then drafted to the 8th Battalion of The Duke of Wellington's (West Riding) Regiment and trained as a machine-gunner, operating the then-new Lewis gun.
+He was posted to The Yorkshire and Lancashire Regiment and after initial training he was sent to Suvla Bay and the Dardanelles for the ill fated operation that is now known as Gallipoli.
+Arnold was then drafted to the 8th (Service) Battalion The West Riding Regiment (Duke of Wellington’s) [abbreviated at the time as WRR] and trained as a machine-gunner, operating the then-new Lewis gun.
 It is rumoured that Arnold shot down a German aircraft while it was chasing a British plane over his unit's camp.
 It was whilst serving with the 8th Battalion of the Regiment that Arnold was awarded the Victoria Cross.

 The citation is given in The London Gazette Issue 30284 published on the 14 September 1917 (page 3 of 4)